Have you ever wondered what to say to your child instead of ‘stop crying?’

-By telling your child to stop crying, you are asking them to withhold their emotions, and that it isn’t appropriate to express them if they feel they need to.
+By telling your child to stop crying, you ask them to withhold their emotions and that it isn’t appropriate to express them if they feel they need to.

-We are sending a very incorrect message that their feelings aren’t valid and instead come across as annoying or ill-timed.
-Instead, you should be teaching your child about emotions and helping your child to deal with them.
+We send a very incorrect message that their feelings aren’t valid and instead come across as annoying or ill-timed.
+Instead, it would be best to teach your child about emotions and helping your child to deal with them.

 Instead of Stop Crying, Say One of These 10 Things To Crying Children